-(a) Rating limits shall be based on the published ECF standard chess monthly Official Original Rating List current at the start of the season (ie the September 2021 list).

-(b) A player who has no rating in the list current at the start of the season may play in the Final Stage if:

-(i) the player acquires a rating in the ECF standard chess monthly Official Original Rating List current on 1 April, in which case this rating will be used, or

-(ii) permission has been previously obtained from the National Controller.
+- (a) Rating limits shall be based on the published ECF standard chess monthly Official Original Rating List (categories K and A only) current at the start of the season (i.e. the September blue list). - (b) A player who has no rating in the list current at the start of the season may play in the Final Stage if: - (i) the player acquires a category K or A rating in a subsequent ECF standard chess monthly Official Original Rating List, in which case the first such published rating will be used and will supercede any permission or assigned rating given under Rule C.1.2(b)(ii) below, or - (ii) permission has been previously obtained from the National Controller.
 Requests for permission must be submitted to the National Controller so as to arrive at least seven days before the player is due to play.
 The team captain must submit evidence from the local rating officer or master list or other source.
 Such a player shall be declared ineligible (or no longer eligible) if the National Controller is not (or has ceased to be) convinced that the player's strength is clearly below the relevant rating limits.
 The National Controller shall, as soon as practical, assign the player a rating for the purposes of the Championship only.